dgwozdz/HN_SO_analysis/README.md

 ### 3.4 CSS

-Similar resemblance is observed between the cumulative number of questions on <span style="color:blue">SO</span> and the cumulative number of points gathered by the topics on <span style="color:green">HN</span>…
+Similar resemblance is observed between the cumulative number of questions on <span style="color:blue">SO</span> and the cumulative number of points gathered by the topics on <span style="color:green">HN</span>â€¦

 ![](readme_graphics/plots/20180602_css_SO_usage_cnt_cum_HN_all_score_cum_double.png)

-…and between the cumulative number of questions on <span style="color:blue">SO</span> and cumulative number of topics on <span style="color:green">HN</span>:
+â€¦and between the cumulative number of questions on <span style="color:blue">SO</span> and cumulative number of topics on <span style="color:green">HN</span>:

 ![](readme_graphics/plots/20180602_css_SO_usage_cnt_cum_HN_all_cnt_cum_double.png)